Nourish Logo

 Social care is in a state of change.
 Care providers tasked with being the steady hand through this change have consistently risen to the challenge.
 Despite having little control over the changes as they happen.
 At Nourish Care we are embracing this change by working with our users to develop a social care future we are all proud of.
 With increasing standards, new regulations and extended funding availability it is clear now why so many care providers are embracing change themselves and switching to Nourish.

-A Multitude of Choices
+A multitude of choices

 Care providers have a wealth of options when choosing a digital partner.
 Under the original standards for the NHS Assured Solutions List (ASL) there are 24 Digital Social Care Records (DSCRs) to choose from.
 That’s without mentioning the systems who don’t reach these standards.
 The ASL is enjoying notable success so far, as it continues to work towards its target of 80% of care providers on DSCRs.
 Digitisation is widespread through social care now.
 To the point that many care providers are shopping around for a better system to match their service